Heart failure (or heart failure) is a serious disease that after 65 years of age is the leading cause of hospitalization (Video).

 A high level of cholesterol in the blood is an important risk factor for the alteration of the coronary arteries (coronary heart disease), those that carry blood to the heart and, consequently, for heart failure; the risk increases if they are present at the same time , also other factors such as high blood pressure and smoking.

-If the cholesterol level is too high, the doctor usually recommends changes in diet, to reduce the consumption of animal fats (saturated fats) and cholesterol, and the daily practice of physical activity.
+If the cholesterol level is too high, the doctor usually recommends dietary changes, to reduce the consumption of animal fats (saturated fats) and cholesterol, and the daily practice of physical activity.

 If, after a few months of healthy eating and regular physical activity, the cholesterol level has not decreased, it may be necessary to take drugs such as statins, which can lower it.